 - Show Them the Stats

-Show them some real life examples of social engineering tactics.
+Show them some real-life examples of social engineering tactics.
 Again, refer to our guide to 23 forms of social engineering attacks or find recent news stories on the topic.

 - Show Them the Money!

 Context is just as important as examples.
-By making the user aware of the types of the tactics and the potential cost to the business, you’re sure to get their attention and keep that phishing click rate low!
+By making the user aware of the types of tactics and the potential cost to the business, you’re sure to get their attention and keep that phishing click rate low!

 3. Release the Results

 After your penetration test, tell your company the results.
 Compare that to previous tests.
 Inform them of the expected impact of their actions.
 Tell them a goal for next time, and if they obtain it, reward them with something.
 Maybe it’s as simple as a catered lunch.
-Get management to buy-in and offer a half day for everyone in the company who misses the test.
+Get management to buy-in and offer a half-day for everyone in the company who misses the test.

-If they balk, remind them of the cost of a phishing attack and compare that to the loss productivity on a Friday afternoon sometime.
+If they balk, remind them of the cost of a phishing attack and compare that to the loss of productivity on a Friday afternoon sometime.
 Also, you can make the goal very difficult to obtain to appease them.
 For instance, if less than 1% of users take the bait, then they get their reward.

 One Final Note on Decreasing Your Phishing Click Rate

-These 3 tips are great, but they all require upper management buy-in at some level.
+These four tips are great, but they all require upper management buy-in at some level.
 If upper management falls for the phishing test, make sure they get the same education as the rest of the users.
 If you can get upper management to show support for your phishing tests verbally or through an email, you’ll create even more attention.